arantespp/arantespp.com/posts/zettelkasten/the-four-criteria-model-for-choosing-actions-in-the-moment.md

 ---
-title: Mental Models - The Four-Criteria Model for Choosing Actions in the Moment
+title: The Four-Criteria Model for Choosing Actions in the Moment
 excerpt: It helps you decide which action you take in the present moment.
 date: 2021-04-22
 rating: 2